Before the Bell: What every Canadian investor needs to know today

 Currencies and bonds

 The Canadian dollar continues to edge toward the 73-cent (U.S.) mark, trading down from Thursday's Bank of Canada closing price.
 Early on, the loonie slipped as low as 73.17 cents as oil prices remained volatile and trade concerns cast a long shadow over the markets.
+The Canadian dollar remained below Thursday's Bank of Canada closing price following the release of February's GDP figures.
 The U.S. dollar, meanwhile, edged higher in Asian trading but was on track for a losing month against a group of major currencies.
 According to Reuters, the dollar index, which tracks the greenback against a basket of six major rivals, was down 0.8 per cent for the week and 1.1 per cent for April.

 The euro was down modestly against the greenback, but up 1.2 per cent for the week and about 2 per cent for the month.

-In bonds, the yield on benchmark 10-year Treasury notes stood at 2.292 per cent in Asian trading, not far from its U.S. close of 2.296 per cent on Thursday.
+U.S. Treasury debt yields across the curve rose to session highs on Friday after data showed the U.S. economy in the first quarter grew at its slowest pace in three years, but indicated a more buoyant inflation and employment picture.
 Euro zone bond yields rose 1-2 basis points across the board.
 The yield on 10-year German debt, the benchmark for the region, was up 2 basis points to 0.32 per cent.

 Stocks set to see action